rajangdavis/osvc-rest/README.md

 Use the following flags to authenticate

-	  -i, --interface (string) Oracle Service Cloud Interface to connect with
+	  -i, --interface (string) Oracle Service Cloud Interface to connect with --vhost (string)  Oracle Service Cloud virtual host to connect with

 	  Basic Authentication
 	  -u, --username (string)  Username to use for basic authentication